kelzms8/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_07_explore_sentinel.md

 8. Return to the All services page of Azure, by selecting **All Services** from the top-left corner of the page, above where it says Resource groups.

-#### Task 3:  In this task you will walk through the process of connecting Azure Sentinel to your data source to begin to collect data.
-Note: it can take a bit time to show the connected status of a connector (~30 minutes, depending on the tenant).
+#### Task 3:  In this task you will walk through the steps oinvolved in setting up a data connector to your instance of Microsoft Sentinel and selecting a built-in workbook templates to allow you to quickly gain insights across your data as soon as you connect a data source.
+Note: it can take a bit time to show the connected status of a connector (30 minutes, depending on the tenant).

-1. In the Filter services box of the All services page, enter **Microsoft Sentinel**, then select **Microsoft Sentinel**, from the results list.
+1. In the search box, in the blue bar on the top of the page next to where it says Microsoft Azure, enter **Microsoft Sentinel** then select **Microsoft Sentinel** from the search results.

 2. From the Microsoft Sentinel page, select the workspace you created with the instance of Microsoft Sentinel, **SC900-LogAnalytics-workspace**.